How to Teach Your Child to Read and Spell Using UFLI—For FREE!

 UFLI manual (optional but highly recommended) Approx. $70 on the UFLI website.

-Elkonin Boxes – One side is for segmenting and spelling words, and the other side is for syllables.
-Approx. $8.
-If you are a teacher, consider these boards for your reading group: Paddles.
+Elkonin Boxes—One side is for segmenting and spelling words, and the other side is for syllables.
+Approx. $8 on Amazon.
+If you are a teacher, consider this set of boards for your reading group: Paddles.

-Work Mat – In UFLI, students create words using the various graphemes!
-Great for 1:1 work.
-In school, I use the Fundations tiles.
+Work Mat—In UFLI, students create words using the various graphemes.
+This ties in the multisensory component.
 Approx. $29 on Amazon.

 Foundations Before Reading